BSD UCM Phishing Email Assessment and Prescriptive Education Initiative

 *UCM employees with both a CNetID and UCHAD should login with your CNetID and password.

-The first phishing email will be sent out in April, and continue to be sent out periodically afterwards.
 Results of this phishing test will be kept anonymous, and supervisors will not be permitted to see the results.

 If you have any questions, please contact the Organization’s Information Security Offices.